zaber04/ip-address-manager/README.md

 ## Setbacks

-In the middle of the project, my laptop crashed and some work was lost.
+In the middle of the project, **my laptop crashed and some work was lost**.
 Most of the day was lost trying to recover the device and res-setup everything in another older device with almost no dev setup.
+Losing favourite workstation is quite upsetting!

 ## Code Duplications